 I made mistakes left and right.

 Many were the result of impulsive decisions I made without having all the information.
 Or believing the words of colleagues who did not have my best interests at heart.
 Or not paying proper deference to my superiors.
 I was young, with all the arrogance that surrounded being the one who pointed out the emperor had no clothes, thinking my words would be appreciated.
+For every flaw I found, I offered a solution.
+To no avail.

 I had a world to learn about teaching, and the school, for better or worse, made that possible.